Ryan1729/triptych/README.md

     elm-make ChangeMe.elm --output=elm.js
 ```

-if you just want to check it out and you will replace `ChangeMe.elm` with whatever you decide to change it to, after you've done that.
+if you just want to check it out, and you will replace `ChangeMe.elm` with whatever you decide to change it to, after you've done that.